liudonghua123/delete-release-action/README.md

 # delete-release-action

-This action delete a release and all of its assets.
+This action deletes a release and all of its assets.

 ## Inputs